gazebosim/docs/ionic/install_ubuntu.md

 # Binary Installation on Ubuntu

-Ionic binaries are provided for Ubuntu Jammy (22.04) and Ubuntu Noble (24.04).
+Ionic binaries are provided for Ubuntu Noble (24.04).
 The Ionic binaries are hosted in the packages.osrfoundation.org repository.
 To install all of them, the metapackage `gz-ionic` can be installed.